 - What is a cryptocurrency exchange platform?

-- Types of crypto exchange platforms
+- Types of cryptocurrency exchange platforms

-- Crypto exchange architecture explained
+- Cryptocurrency exchange architecture explained

 - Four challenges to deal with when building a crypto exchange

 Statistics project that the yearly growth rate (CAGR 2022-2027) of income in the cryptocurrency sector will be 16.43%.
-This is welcome news for those who are looking to take advantage of the digital assets market in the long-term.
+This is welcome news for those who are looking to take advantage of the digital currencies market in the long-term.
 Furthermore, at the “Future of the crypto exchange” panel held in London this September, leaders of renowned crypto trading platforms like Binance and Huobi shared the impressive results they had achieved in spite of the difficult year.

 If you want to know how to create a crypto exchange and make it a truly lucrative solution, check how we’ve dealt with challenges while building one of the first white label crypto exchanges in Europe.